-A working group has been formed of Lorraine Gradwell’s family, friends and colleagues to take forward a series of initiatives in areas of disability politics and community where Lorraine had provided leadership, both with a capital L and lower case l.
+A working group was formed in 2018 of Lorraine Gradwell’s family, friends and colleagues to take forward a series of initiatives in areas of disability politics and community where Lorraine had provided leadership, both with a capital L and lower case l.

 The group is kindly hosted and supported by Manchester City Council, and aims to meet six-weekly to progress a series of mini-projects to take forward the work of Lorraine and the campaigns she was involved in.
 This is all informal and there is no dedicated budget, rather relying on various people’s commitment to keeping a legacy in place as best they can.